Distance sensing emerging from second-order interference of thermal light

 Our analysis sheds new light in the understanding of the emergence of \textit{second-order coherence} with thermal light and its connection to the degree of correlation of the measured second-order interference pattern.
 Remarkably, we have shown that the absence (presence) of second-order interference is not necessarily connected with the presence (absence) of first-order interference at \textit{both} detectors separately.
 On the other hand, such second-order correlations emerge from a second-order coherence which does not depend on the coherence lengths measured at the two masks independently but on a suitable combination of them in two new critical parameters, the second order correlation length $\ell_c$ and the non-dimensional parameter $\beta$ in Eqs.~\eqref{eq:alphabeta}-\eqref{eq:corrlength}.

-These findings also provide the basis for a convenient protocol to measure the distance of reflective objects, placed either on the optical path between source and mask, or on the path between mask and detector.
+These findings also provide the basis for a convenient protocol to measure the distance of reflective objects, placed either on the optical path between source and mask, or on the path between mask and detector, as shown in Fig.~\ref{fig:sensing1}(d).
+Such a protocol, based on the control of second-order coherence through the parameter $\ell_c$, provides the possibility to apply interference-based distance detection protocols, such as coherent LIDAR, even when first-order coherence cannot be exploited.
 A generalization of this analysis to masks with arbitrary transverse position with respect to the optical axis, as well as more complex spatial structures, will be addressed in future works.
 Our results also pave the way to interesting future research devoted to an accurate evaluation of the ultimate precision bounds of the described measurement scheme \cite{motka2016}, and the least possible error given the state of the field, quantified by the Quantum Fisher information \cite{napoli2019}.